Quicklinks

 We offer suggestions and principles, not rules.

 • It is said that food addicts are people who are allergic to flour, sugar, and being told what to do.
-To best help our sponsees, we learn to approach everything as a conversation, listening well and asking questions rather than giving commands, proclaiming rules, or making demands.
+To best help sponsees, we learn to approach everything as a conversation, listening well and asking questions rather than giving commands, proclaiming rules, or making demands.
 While we may offer suggestions, our sponsees must ultimately make their own choices.

 • We are most effective when we use our own experience to explain why we believe that our suggestions support continuous, contented abstinence.